Below I will illustrate three effective reading comprehension strategies (chunking, monitoring and listening) to try with your child or student.

 Michael’s birthday party was on Saturday.
 He got so many presents he didn’t know what to do.
 There were no places available to store the things he got.
 His drawers and closet were already filled up.
 New toys and clothes were all over his room, and his mother kept telling him to find a place to put them.

 Michael was so frustrated that he decided to take a break and look through his old baseball cards in the garage.
 While he was out there, he saw some of his toys from when he was in preschool.
 That was when he got his big idea.

-Michael asked his mom if he could donate his old toys to other children who did not have a lot of toys.
-She said “Yes.”
+Michael asked his mom if he could donate his old toys to other children who did not have many toys.
+She said, “Yes.”
 Now he would have room for all of his new toys and clothes.

-Here are some questions you can have the child answer after reading each chunk:
+Here are some questions you can ask the child after each chunk: